-Research tells us that there are 132,400 people employed in the tourism sector.
-Making up almost 10% of employment in Wales and this is set to increase in the future.
+The latest research tells us that there are 132,400 people employed in the tourism sector, making up almost 10% of employment in Wales.
+This figure is set to increase in the future.

-People are the most vital asset in the tourism industry.
-So, staff need to be supported, developed and equipped with the skills to deliver an excellent experience for visitors.
+People are the most vital asset in the tourism industry and staff need to be supported, developed and equipped with the skills to deliver an excellent experience for visitors

 - Training our people so that they can thrive in the tourism sector